tinatae/Yall/README.md

         }
     }

 ##### An additional check is placed on new business address inputs.
 Google Map geocoder translates the address inputs into latitude & longitude coordinates which are then set to state.
 Once state updates, the complete address is spelled-out on two lines and the coordinate set is rendered on a Google Map with a map marker to verify location.
-This check occurs at time of entry.

     <label id="createbizaddress">
         <div>Business Address</div>